forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Datetime
 TK: image

 Date and time picker.
-Used for *Front Matter value*s that are valid date strings.
+Used for *Front Matter values* that are valid date strings.
 Can be restricted to only date or time values.
 For example, page created date or page publish date.

 ```yaml
 ---